lethiess/piet/docs/PIET.md

 ### Roll <a name="command_roll"></a>

 **Description:**
 Pops the top two elements from the stack and perform a roll operation.
-The poped values are interpreteded as follows:
+The popped values are interpreted as follows:
 * ```rolls```: top value
 * ```depth```: 2nd top value

-The top stack value is burried in the stack at the value of ```depth``` the remaining elemnts above the burried elements are moved one step to the top.
-This opereration is performed ```rolls``` times.
+The top stack value is buried in the stack at the value of ```depth``` the remaining elements above the buried elements are moved one step to the top.
+This operation is performed ```rolls``` times.

-**Exceptions:** This command throws an exceptions if the number of stack elements is insuficcient or rolling depth exceeds the stack height.
+**Exceptions:** This command throws an exceptions if the number of stack elements is insufficient or rolling depth exceeds the stack height.

 **Example:**
 ![Roll operation example](imgs/rollOperationExample.svg)